pearcej/cppds/_sources/BasicDS/ConvertingDecimalNumberstoBinaryNumbers.rst

 remainders are still pushed onto the stack until the value being converted becomes 0.
 The same left-to-right string construction technique can be used with one slight change.
-Base 2 through base 10 numbers need a maximum of 10 digits, so the typical digit characters 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9 work fine.
+Base 2 through base 10 numbers require a maximum of 10 digits, so the typical digit characters 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9 work fine.
 The problem comes when we go beyond base 10.
-We can no longer simply use the remainders, as they are themselves represented as two-digit decimal numbers.
+We can no longer simply use these remainders as digits, because they are themselves represented as two-digit decimal numbers.
 Instead we need to create a set of digits that can be used to represent those remainders beyond 9.